There are 50+ unregulated pregnancy centers in wisconsin

 These are some examples of lies told by CPCs

 FACT: Both emergency and other forms of birth control prevent the release of an egg from the ovary so fertilization doesn’t occur, avoiding pregnancy.
-(9)
+(World Health Organization, 2011)

 WHAT’S HAPPENING IN MILWAUKEE?